This month on the blog,

 Season of Changes

-This joyous season is tinged bittersweet for me this year since we lost Dad in February.
+This joyous season is tinged bittersweet this year since we lost Dad in February and Mama before him in 2011.
 Reality smacks me.
 Our parents and grandparents are gone.
 Most aunts and uncles, too.
 Some cousins.
-JM’s brother.
-I take comfort remembering they still surround us in traditions from Christmas past.
+Hub's little brother, taken far too young.

-I still have Grandma Granger's tiny Depression-era glass balls, tucked proudly into the small wooden sleigh handcrafted by Grandpa Jerry in the 1950s.
-These nest in pride of place next to the delicate glass tree Mama gave us on her last visit with us in 2008.
+I even have Grandma Ethel's teeny Depression-era glass balls, tucked proudly into the small wooden sleigh handcrafted by Grandpa Jerry in the 1950s.
+These nest by the delicate crystal tree Mama gave us on her last visit to North Carolina in 2008.

-And those glue-smudged, kid-made ornaments made with love as school projects!
-I can't bear to toss ‘em, even though they’re aged and worn.
+And those glue-smudged, kid-made ornaments crafted with such effort and love!
+I can't bear to toss ‘em, even though they’re aged and worn (below, middle).

-Two of my dearest treasures are Mama Marg’s gifts she gave to all her children in the 1990s.
-The sea-faring New England village collection symbolizes our love of the ocean and childhood growing up on the Connecticut coast; the fabric crèche she sewed for her four adult children reminds us of the reason for the season and dad's deep faith.
+Two of my most precious treasures are the gifts Mama Marg gave to all her four grown children in the 1990s.
+The sea-faring New England village (above, left) symbolizes our love of the ocean and our childhood growing up on the Connecticut coast.
+Another year, she sewed four fabric crèches for each of us (above, right).

 These gifts tug at my heart when I pull them from the attic.
-It's a profound sadness from missing Mama mixed with joy in feeling her love again as I handle each piece.
+Profound sadness from missing loved ones mixes with joy in feeling their presence.

-Last season, we combined smaller villages into one huge city on the dining room table and encircled them with JM's train layout.
+Recently, we combined our villages into one huge display on the dining room table.

-This season, I’m gentling my heart and wrapping my soul around how our family has changed these last years:
+This season, I’ll focus on gentling my heart and wrapping my soul around how our family has changed:

 Missing more dear ones.

-Reconciling that I’m nearing "eldest member status" in my family’s orbit.
+Reconciling that my siblings and I have reached "eldest member status" in our family’s orbit.

 Wondering how it all went by so fast.

-Most important, embracing our next generation, now grown with little ones of their own and new traditions to discover.
+Embracing our next generation, who are now grown with little ones and new traditions of their own to discover.

 of the holidays